Chapter 67 BWV 132 Bereitet die Wege, bereitet die Bahn!

 For the fourth Sunday of Advent (for John the Baptist).

 The significance of this work lies in the precision of its dating; it is marked 1715 in Bach′s own hand (Dürr p 88).
 Unlike some of the earlier extant cantatas, it moves away from the sectional structures which had been a feature, particularly of the choruses.
-In fact, there is no chorus in C 132 but, this aside, its overall shape is more recognisable in the form that we have come to associate with Bach′s more well known cantatas, alternating arias and recitatives leading to a final chorale.
-(The chorale is, as we shall note below, missing from the transmitted score but there is little doubt that one was intended).
+In fact, there is no chorus in C 132 but, this aside, its overall shape is more recognisable in the form that we have come to associate with some of Bach′s later well known cantatas, alternating arias and recitatives leading to a final chorale.
+(The chorale is, as we shall note below, missing from the transmitted score but there is little doubt that one was intended since there is no precedent for ending with a lightly scored aria).

 The soprano aria is a rallying call—-prepare the paths and routes for the Highest to approach!
 The metaphor is simple; just as a physical way must be made ready, so should the spiritual soul in anticipation of His coming.
 That is the essence of this cantata and without doubt both processes, physical and spiritual, are expected to be joyful ones.
 One would not necessarily assume this from a reading of the text alone, but the music adds that additional dimension.
 This is a happy event and one that should be appropriately celebrated.